Evelyn is a writer who received her Bachelors of Political Science from UW-La Crosse.

 Additionally, the United States should work to integrate Muslim immigrants, not isolate them, and create a welcoming environment for law-abiding immigrants.
-This would cut down radical propaganda that US is at war against Islam, discourage discrimination in society, and celebrate diversity—strive for the ideal of what America should be.
+This would cut down radical propaganda that the US is at war against Islam, discourage discrimination in society, and celebrate diversity—strive for the ideal of what America should be.

 - The U.S. government’s program to counter violent extremism needs an overhaul

 Erroll Southers, a former FBI special agent and director of Homegrown Violent Extremism Studies at USC, argues that the U.S. government's program to counter violent extremism needs an overhaul.

 - Trump's Travel Ban Misses the True Threat: Homegrown Terrorism